 The variables request asks the instrument to return the value of one or more requested variables.
-All totals are transmitted as accumulated totals.

 Command Description

 :RVA?
 Return all variables

-:RVD?
-Return the default Total and Rate

-:RV0? :RV9?
+:RV9?
 Return the specific variable.
 The numbers relate to the position in the variables menu.
 For example, V0 is Energy, V1 is Power and so on.